 All students are expected to promptly report violations of the code of conduct to a teacher, guidance counselor, the building principal, or their designee.
 Any student observing or having knowledge of a student possessing a weapon, alcohol, or illegal substance on school property or at a school function shall report this information immediately to a teacher, the building principal, the principal's designee, or the superintendent.
 All district staff who are authorized to impose disciplinary sanctions are expected to do so in a prompt, fair and lawful manner.
-District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.
+District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction.
 Persons standing in the parental relationship to the student shall be notified of code violations by telephone, followed by a letter.
 The notification must identify the student and explain the conduct that violated the code of conduct.